 LEARN HARDWOOD FLOORING BASICS

 Hardwood is a broad category of flooring and there is a lot to learn about this larger investment in your home.
 Below you can find some of the more pertinent things to think about when buying hardwood.
+Once you've gotten familiar with the basics of hardwood, check out our hardwood products and see if anything catches your eye.

 Pop quiz: name an abundant North American renewable natural resource that has been a hallmark of beautiful home interiors for centuries.
 Yes, it is hardwood.
 Macco’s Floor Covering Centers are great resources for you in selecting and installing hardwood floors for your home.
 While we have your attention, here are some interesting facts and ideas about hardwood floors.